dubo-dubon-duponey/sh-art/README.md

 Developing marginally complex command line utilities using bash in a consistent manner presents challenges.

-This project aims at providing a generic library facilitating that, primarily driven by personal needs.
+This project aims at providing a generic library facilitating that task, driven by personal needs.

-Specifically, it takes care of argument parsing and validation, logging, http, string manipulation and other commodities in a consistent, elegant fashion.
+Specifically, it takes care of argument parsing and validation, logging, http, string manipulation and other commodities in a consistent fashion.

 ## TL;DR